And the little yellow house we grew up in is no longer yellow,

 Photo by Jon Rosen

-Fifty-three years ago that rusty old dog, above, created this woodcut
+Fifty-five years ago that rusty old dog, above, created this woodcut

 print and began a life of trying to be an artist.
 Many, many